mtytyx/Steam-Debloat/assets/wiki.md

 ### What are the system requirements?

-- Windows 10 or higher (Winver 20H1)
+- Windows 10 or higher
-- Steam installed
 - Administrator privileges
 - PowerShell 5.1 or higher
 - Internet connection